 - Cover skillet and lower to medium low heat if needed (see Note 2).

-- Once meatballs are cooked or reaches 165º F, remove from skillet and bring to a large bowl.
+- Once meatballs are cooked or reaches 165º F when using a meat thermometer, remove from skillet and bring to a large bowl.

 - Using the same skillet (add more cooking oil if needed), saute sliced bell peppers until softened.
 Season with a pinch of salt.
 Remove from heat.